mathesar-foundation/mathesar-wiki/engineering/code-docs/frontend/getting-started.md

 ```
 mathesar-ui
-	src
+├── src
-	Entry point for all of the application frontend code
+		Entry point for the application frontend code

+    ├── 3rd-party-apis
+		Contains all 3rd party api calls

-		api
+    ├── api
     Contains all the api calls.

-		component-library
+		├── component-library
     Custom component library for primitive reusable components.
 Can be later open-sourced to be used in other applications too.

-		components
+		├── components
     Mathesar-specific reusable components.
 These components are being used inside multiple pages.

-		icons
+		├── icons
-		All application-specific icons.
+    All application specific icons.

-		layouts
+		├── layouts
-		Contains layout components.
+    Contains all the components that describe a particular layout.

-		pages
+		├── pages
     Contains all the components for a particular page that are not being used anywhere else.

-		routes
+		├── routes
     Contains the root component for all of the routes.

-		stores
+		├── stores
     Contains all the stores.

-		systems
+		├── systems
     *??*

-		utils
+		└── utils
 		Contains all of the utilities divided into different concerns.
 ```